-The Dutch capital has been a global capital of tolerance and liberalism almost since its founding in the 14th century.
+The Dutch capital has been a global beacon of tolerance and liberalism almost since its founding in the 14th century.
 Today, Amsterdam is famous the world over its relaxed attitude towards cannabis and its diverse nightlife.

 Always a centre of trade and shipping, it was in 17th century Amsterdam that the free market found its expression in the world’s first stock exchange.
 Religious and economic refugees have long flocked to Amsterdam to escape persecution.
 An influx of Flemish printers made it the European capital of the free press.
 When the Nazis invaded in the second world war resistance to fascism in Amsterdam was widespread, as the story of Anne Frank’s protectors attests.

 Today, Amsterdam is still a major economic centre within Europe and still a model of social tolerance that attracts immigration from all over the world.
 The unemployment rate is one of the lowest among European cities.
 The housing market is heavily regulated to keep rents affordable.
 It’s a haven for cyclists and pedestrians where cars are actively discouraged in the city centre.

 New residents of Amsterdam can enjoy some of the world’s most important collections of art, most historically significant architecture and most vibrant nightlife in a city that shimmers with green trees and sparkling water.

 Moving to Amsterdam from the UK is relatively simple assuming that you have a British passport.

 EU citizens simply need to register at the local town hall in order to obtain a BSM number - the Dutch equivalent of a National Insurance number.
 A residency permit is not essential but might make prospective employers feel more comfortable and can be obtained from the IND (immigration department).